Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Full Unrestricted Work Rights

 Work for any employer, in any industry, for any number of hours.
-No restrictions.
-You are fully protected by the Fair Work Act — minimum wages, fair hours, and safe working conditions apply.
+You are protected by the Fair Work Act — minimum wages, fair hours, safe conditions.

 📚